MaryMahmoodi/VEPUDP/README.md

 # VEPUDP
-Reading and showing signals in a UDP packet data protocol
+Reading and showing signals of visual evoked potentials (VEPs) in a UDP packet data protocol